 7.8.2 Guidelines for Notification of Invoice Dispute

-(1) To initiate the formal dispute process for a TDSP invoice, the CR must provide written notification to the TDSP by sending an e-mail to the designated e-mail address provided by the TDSP, with “Invoice Dispute” in the subject line.
-The CR shall complete the CR required fields in Section 9, Appendices, Appendix E, Formal Transmission and/or Distribution Service Provider Invoice Dispute Process Communication, and attach the spreadsheet to the e-mail.
+(1) MarkeTrak is the most efficient method to resolve an Invoice Dispute.
+To initiate the invoice dispute process for a TDSP invoice, the CR must provide written notification to the TDSP by use of one of the following methods:

+(a) MarkeTrak Day-to-Day monthly ‘Billing and Usage’ subtype

+(i) The CR shall specify the starttime and stoptime for the disputed invoice, and note the reason for dispute as well as any other pertinent information in the ‘Comments’ field.

+(b) MarkeTrak Day-to-Day ‘Other’ subtype

+(i) To be used in the event a dispute is due to CR being “Not Rep of Record” for the invoice in question.

-for the disputed invoice, and note “Not Rep of Record” as well as any other pertinent information in the ‘Comments’ field.
+(ii) The CR shall specify the starttime and stopttime for the disputed invoice, and note “Not Rep of Record” as well as any other pertinent information in the ‘Comments’ field.

+(2) In the event MarkeTrak is not accessible, the CR may initiate the formal dispute process by sending an e-mail to the designated e-mail address provided by the TDSP, with “Invoice Dispute” in the subject line.

+(a) The CR shall complete the CR required fields in Section 9, Appendices, Appendix E, Formal Transmission and/or Distribution Service Provider Invoice Dispute Process Communication, and attach the spreadsheet to the e-mail.

-(2) Upon receipt of the e-mail notification of the disputed invoice, the TDSP will investigate and respond to the CR in writing within ten Business Days of transmittal of the notice.
+(b) Upon receipt of the e-mail notification of the disputed invoice, the TDSP will investigate and respond to the CR in writing within ten Business Days of transmittal of the notice.
 TDSP responses shall include a proposed resolution.
 If after the ten Business Days no results have been reported, CRs may choose to escalate the dispute.
 Within 20 Business Days of the response, either party may initiate the dispute resolution procedures set forth in the TDSP tariffs.

-(3) Disputes received after 1700 by the TDSP will be deemed as received by the TDSP on the following Business Day.
+(c) Disputes received after 1700 by the TDSP will be deemed as received by the TDSP on the following Business Day.

-(4) Following the TDSP investigation and response to the CR dispute, the CR will have five Business Days to respond with an Accept or Deny on the spreadsheet.
+(d) Following the TDSP investigation and response to the CR dispute, the CR will have five Business Days to respond with an Accept or Deny on the spreadsheet.
 If the CR receives the TDSP’s completed spreadsheet for its response after 1700, the five Business Day clock will begin the following Business Day.
 If after five Business Days the CR fails to respond with an Accept or Deny on the spreadsheet, the response will be deemed as an Accept.

-(5) Dispute Parameters:
+(3) Dispute Parameters: